Cobb County weather forecast for Wednesday August 10

 Tuesday

-A chance of showers and thunderstorms.
+A 30 percent chance of showers and thunderstorms.
 Mostly sunny, with a high near 87.

 July 2022 climate summary for Atlanta area